Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 Now, he made the statement before the NBC Wall Street Journal poll came out, but not that it would change anything.

-But here's a let's see, a poll quote.
+But here's a, let's see, a poll, is this a poll quote from Rince Priebus?

-No, but here's one from Cucinelli, who's a cruise delegate.
+No, but here's one from Cuccinelli, who's a cruise delegate.

 They have a media campaign that, you know, gets a lot of media attention, but Ted Cruz has built a grassroots campaign on people and people's vision across America.

-So this is a basically a story about a crew is just cleaning up delegate-wise at all of these various state conventions.
+So this is basically a story about Cruz just cleaning up, delegate-wise, at all of these various state conventions.

-And it's it's uh it's headlined in a couple of stories here.
+And it's headlined in a couple of stories here.

-I mean, that's I think it's even mentioned in the yeah, Trump massacred in delegate fights once more.
+I mean, I think it's even mentioned in the, yeah, Trump massacred in delegate fights once more.

-More than 90 delegates up for grab Saturday.
+More than 90 delegates up for grabs Saturday.

 Ted Cruz grabbed most of them.